Students and alumni can attend a wide range of presentations, workshops, and recruiting events to enhance their career development.

 Spring Career Programs

-JOBS & INTERNSHIPS / FIND, TARGET, APPLY
+JOBS AND INTERNSHIPS: FIND, TARGET, APPLY

-Tuesday, February 20, 2024 / 20 Washington Place Auditorium / 7:00 PM EST
+Tuesday, March 4, 2025 / 20 Washington Place Auditorium / 7:00 PM ET

 Learn best practices for finding the fine arts or design opportunities you want.
 Gain insights on how to get the most out of ArtWorks, RISD's job and internship database, and other leading platforms.
 We'll show you how to use LinkedIn to connect with professionals to gain real world advice through the RISD alumni network and how to register an internship for academic credit.
 All students are welcome!